palantir/atlasdb/docs/source/cluster_management/sweep.rst

 Instead, setting ``sweepCellBatchSize`` to 10,000 would allow both tables to be swept in optimal batches.
 In the future, we may deprecate ``sweepBatchSize`` in preference for ``sweepCellBatchSize``.

+**Set timestampsGetterBatchSize if there is memory pressure on Cassandra even after setting sweepBatchSize down to 1.**
 The sweep job works by requesting at least one full row at a time from the KVS.
 In some rare cases (most likely when storing large values), the Cassandra KVS will not be able to construct even a single row at a time.
 This situation will manifest with Cassandra OOMing during sweep even if ``sweepBatchSize`` is set to 1.
 If that happens, you can use ``timestampsGetterBatchSize`` to instruct Cassandra to read a smaller number of columns at a time before aggregating them into a single row metadata to pass on to the sweeper.